 United State of America (USA)

 Similarly, like India, the US has distinguished two types of Contempt.
 One is civil contempt and another one is criminal contempt.
-In Civil Contempt, the person had refused to obey the decision of the court whereas, in Criminal Contempt, the authority of the court may be disregard or scandalized by someone.
+In Civil Contempt, the person had refused to obey the decision of the court whereas, in Criminal Contempt, the authority of the court may be disregarded or scandalized by someone.

 The Apex Court and State Court provide the maximum punishment for each count of contempt is imprisonment for 20 days and imposed a fine of $1,000.
 The magistrate court has given the maximum punishment for each count of contempt is imprisonment for 10 days and imposes a fine of $200.
 In Probate Court, the maximum punishment is imprisonment for 20 days was allowed and a fine of $500.

-Nowadays, Contempt of Court is a very debatable issue on the matter of Civil Contempt or Criminal Contempt.
-The cases of civil contempt are very prominent and usually the cases of civil contempt filed in the court nor the criminal contempt.
+Nowadays, the Contempt of Court is a very debatable issue on the matter of Civil Contempt or Criminal Contempt.
+The cases of civil contempt are very prominent and usually, the cases of civil contempt are filed in the court nor the criminal contempt.
 The matter against criminal contempt is very less as civil contempt.
 The debate is also focused to delete criminal contempt and deals with the cases of only civil contempt majority of the cases are of civil contempt.